benhatsor/filmstrip/README.md

   <a href="https://travis-ci.com/barhatsor/filmstrip"><img src="https://travis-ci.com/barhatsor/filmstrip.svg?branch=master" alt="travis ci"></a>
 </p>

-## Did you know that you can create animation using CSS?
+## Did you know that you can create animation using just CSS?

 **Filmstrip** is an online editor that helps you with that task.